F-I-D-O/Manuals/manuals/Programming/C++/C++ Workflow.md

 # vcpkg
 Vcpkg is a package manager for C++ libraries it serves as a developement package manager rather than a system package manager.

-VCpkg can work in two modes:
+Vcpkg can work in two modes:

 - **Classic mode**: vcpkg is installed centrally.
 This mode is useful for development and testing.
 - [**Manifest mode**](https://learn.microsoft.com/en-us/vcpkg/concepts/manifest-mode): vcpkg is installed in the project directory.
 This mode is useful for deployment.